Office of Communications & Marketing Crisis Communication Plan

 Once the EDRP has been put into effect and the EOC has been implemented the following should occur concerning a crisis on campus:

-1. A crisis management team (CMT) comprised of all EOC members, the Communications & Marketing Director, the Dean of Students and the Campus Police Chief will convene at the Emergency Operations Center.
+1. A crisis management team (CMT) comprised of all EOC members, the Associate Vice President for Communications & Marketing, the Dean of Students and the Campus Police Chief will convene at the Emergency Operations Center.

 - The Director of University Police and staff is responsible for notifying and convening the CMT.